POL - 40.13.1 Student Code of Conduct

 10.7 Expulsion.
 Expulsion severs the relationship of the Respondent with the University.
 It may be recommended by the appropriate Hearing Panel but can be imposed or rescinded only by the Chancellor.
 Expulsion is warranted in cases that include, but are not limited to, falsified admission applications, possession of a firearm or any weapon of mass destruction, and the illegal manufacture, sale, delivery, or possession with the intent to manufacture, sell or deliver any controlled and/or illegal substance, or in cases where the severity of the violation to the Student Code of Conduct threatens the safety of the campus community.
 This penalty implies permanent separation from North Carolina Central University and any institution within the University of North Carolina System, and will likely prevent admission to any other institution of higher education.
 Respondents separated from the University by expulsion for reasons, which represent a threat to persons, or property may not enter University premises or university-related premises without securing prior approval from the Office of Student Conduct and Community Standards.

-Interim suspension shall be exercised only in those situations in which there is reasonable cause to believe that the Respondent’s alleged act of misconduct is of such a serious nature that his or her continued presence at the University is potentially dangerous to the health and safety of the student or to the University community, its property, or its educational mission.
-Such acts of misconduct include, but are not limited to, all acts of assault and/or battery with any type of weapon or instrument; gross sexual misconduct; rape; hazing; possession of weapons; false bomb threats or community threats against University officials, staff or faculty; armed robbery; arson; the manufacture, distribution, and/or possession of any incendiary or explosive device; and other acts which might endanger persons or property.
-This list is not exhaustive or conclusive.
+10.8.1 Interim Suspension.
+Interim suspension shall only be imposed when there is reasonable cause to believe that the Respondent’s alleged misconduct is of such a serious nature that their continued presence poses a potential threat to the health, safety, or welfare of the University community, its property, or its educational mission.
+Examples of such misconduct include, but are not limited to: assault and/or battery involving any weapon or instrument; gross sexual misconduct or rape; hazing; possession of weapons; bomb threats or other threats to campus safety; armed robbery; arson; and the manufacture, distribution, or possession of incendiary or explosive devices.
+This list is illustrative and not exhaustive.

 10.9 Administrative Mediation.
 This method of resolving a dispute utilizes a third party to consult with those involved and recommends a solution, which is binding on the parties.
 The parties involved will be held to the agreement.
 Should parties violate the agreement, they will be charged with: Failure to comply with University process, in the Code of Conduct, plus any additional violations.